 One of the United States’ oldest cities, Boston is now a dynamic, modern city.
 So skyscrapers rub shoulders with historic buildings like the Old Meeting House and The Langham Hotel.
 You’ll get great views of Boston’s skyline from the harbor.

 Another lovely feature is the Boston Common, America’s oldest public park.
-Together with the Boston Public Garden, it’s part of the Emerald Necklace.
+It’s part of the Emerald Necklace with the Boston Public Garden.
 This is a string of beautiful parks, lakes, and woodland.

 13) Salt Lake City, Utah